 We now have an opportunity to put that concept to the test.
 We come to one of the earliest of the prophets and one that you are very familiar with.

-The time that we are at is about 150 years after the division of the kingdoms and if you took, let’s say, the American revolution in 1776 and moved 150 years forward, just to give the perspective, you would be looking at the year 1926, that would be the length of time that has passed.
+So the time is about 150 years after the division of the kingdoms; and if you took, let’s say, the American Revolution in 1776 and moved 150 years forward (just to give the perspective), you would be looking at the year 1926.
+That would be the length of time that has passed.

-During this period of time, there are three significant prophets in this man’s lifetime who comes on the scene in the ten northern tribes.
+During this period of time, there are three significant prophets in this man’s lifetime who come on the scene in the ten northern tribes.
 Let’s take a look.